jamesshore/quixote/docs/api.md

 * [`ElementRendered`](ElementRendered.md) Rendered boundaries.

-## Stability
+## Backwards Compatibility

-Any class, property, or method that isn't described in the API documentation is not for public use and may change at any time.
-Breaking changes to the documented API will be described in the [change log](../CHANGELOG.md).
+We strive to maintain backwards compatibility.
+Breaking changes to the API will be described in the [change log](../CHANGELOG.md).

-Class names may change at any time.
+That said, **any class, property, or method that isn't described in the API documentation is not for public use and may change at any time.** Class names may change at any time.
 Don't construct classes manually or refer to them by name.
 Any object you need can be obtained from a property or method call.

 Each section of the API is marked with a *stability index* inspired by Node.js.
 They have the following meaning: